toji/webgpu-gltf-case-study/index.md

 }
 ```

-Nothing about the rest of the code should be too surprising.
+Hopefully nothing about that code is too surprising.
 It's about as simple of a caching mechanism as you can get in JavaScript, and completely ignores more advanced needs like cache invalidation, but it'll do for the purposes of this document.

 And now we've significantly reduced the number of pipelines that need to be created!
-In fact, if you make the above changes to the previous sample page you'll start seeing that most models you load only need a single pipeline now!
-That'll change when we start taking materials into account, and if we were handling things like animation it could add additional pipeline variations into the mix.
-But it highlights the fact that although glTF technically doesn't give you many guarantees about vertex layout, the reality is that within a single file the layout is usually going to be identical or extremely similar.
+In fact, if you make the above changes to the previous sample page you'll start seeing that many of the models on the sample page only need a one or two pipelines now.
+(That can change when we start taking materials into account, and if we were handling things like animation it could add additional pipeline variations into the mix.)
+This highlights the fact that while glTF technically doesn't give you many guarantees about vertex layout, the reality is that within a single file the layout is usually going to be identical or extremely similar.

 ### Sorting attributes and buffers

-So we found a bunch of geometry that can share the same pipeline, yay!
-We're done here, right?
+So we've found a bunch of geometry that can share pipelines, yay!
+But we can actually do even more.

-Not quite, actually.
-If you ever want to display content from multiple files at once then you're in a situation where depending on the version of the tools that created the files, the flags they used, and the tools that initially created the asset in the first place you could end up with a variety of different (but valid) ways to represent effectively the same data.
+If you ever display content from multiple files at once then you can quickly end up with a variety of different (but valid) ways to represent effectively the same data.
 Consider the following two WebGPU buffer layouts for two different meshes loaded from two different files:

 ```js
 const bufferLayout1 = [{